tonghuikang/swe-sharing/slides.md

 # What are the <span class="ts-title">various roles</span> of Software Engineering?

 - What are the different types of Software Engineering?
-- How do Software Engineer advance in their careers?
+- How do Software Engineers advance in their careers?
 - How is the market for Software Engineers like in Singapore?